-4.7 Plotting
+4.6 Plotting

 The footprint of a road is the easiest way of linking road surveys with existing roads, or roads that appear in the older maps.
-There are programs available at low cost that draw that footprint as you enter the courses and distances information from the survey.
-Mapdraw Deedplotter is one of these. http://www.informatik.com/mapdraw.html.
-There is a charge for many of the programs, running as high as \$200.
+There are programs available at low cost that draw that footprint as you enter the courses and distances information from the survey, including applications for a smart phone.
+There is a charge for many of the programs.
 With a little hunting, you may find free programs allowing you to enter data and print out the map of what you have entered.
-Professionals use Cad programs.
-Others, such as ArcView, are downloadable, some without charge.